Chicken and Stuffing Casserole

 Prep the Oven & Dish

-Preheat oven to 350°F. Coat an 8×8 inch casserole dish with cooking spray.
+Preheat oven to 350°F. Coat an 8×8-inch casserole dish with cooking spray.

 Layer the Casserole

-Layer 1: Add the chicken.
+Layer 1: Add the cooked chicken.
+(Chopped rotisserie chicken is a great shortcut.)

 Layer 2: Spread out the cream of chicken soup or gravy.